Skip to Content

 7. Egg rolls

-A sticky, humid morning had given way to an extremely hot afternoon, but even as our Chinatown food tour wound down, Alana stayed to point us all in the right direction and answer questions from everyone in the group before we splintered off back into the wilds of Manhattan for the day.
+A sticky, humid morning had given way to an extremely hot afternoon, but even as our NYC Chinatown food tour wound down, Alana stayed to point us all in the right direction and answer questions from everyone in the group before we splintered off back into the wilds of Manhattan for the day.

 Kathryn